mactonya/MLProject/README.md

 # Description of this porject

-The idea is simple enough: we design (or recreate a/an existing) game, and try to optimize the result of AI.
+The idea is simple enough: In midterm project, we design (or recreate a/an existing) game and a simple AI, and in final project, we will try to improve AI (Teach AI how to play that game and optimize the result).